imperdin/Heavy-Optimizations/README.md

 Optional,
 I have a [PoC for a watchdog](https://github.com/imperdin/Auto-Restart-Rig) I made that is really reliable and managed my rigs 24/7 without failing
-You can use my [PPT](https://raw.githubusercontent.com/imperdin/GPU-Configs/master/Vega56.reg) at your own risk
+You can use my [PPT for V56](https://raw.githubusercontent.com/imperdin/GPU-Configs/master/Vega56.reg) at your own risk